JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Experiment

 \subsection{Experiment for our financial variable recognition module}

 To address question Q3, we evaluate our financial variable recognition module on both a \textit{labeled dataset} and the \textit{real-world dataset}.
 To ensure an accurate evaluation, we use an open-source dataset \cite{opendata} for training our module, avoiding duplication with the real-world dataset.
-We filter this dataset by removing contracts duplicated in the \textit{real-world dataset} and those without financial variables, resulting in a \textit{labeled dataset} of 19,986 contracts.
+We filter this dataset by removing contracts duplicated in the \textit{real-world dataset} and those without financial variables.
+We specifically screen two types of contracts: contracts that perform Ether transfers and contracts that perform token transfers.
+Using Slither, we identify contracts employing official functions like \texttt{transfer} and \texttt{send} for Ether transfers, as well as ERC-compliant token contracts.
+As a supplement, we identify the names of remaining contracts and manually inspected those containing "token" or "coin" in their names.
+Ultimately, we obtain 19,986 finance-related contracts.

 First, we divide the labeled dataset into training, validation, and test sets in a ratio of 8:1:1.
 The training set is used to train graph neural networks, while the module's effectiveness is evaluated on the test set.
 To measure the module's performance in recognizing financial variables, we use two metrics: Accuracy ($\frac{TP+TN}{TP+FP+TN+FN}$) and F1-score ($\frac{2TP}{2TP+FP+FN}$).
 Here, $TP$ represents correctly identified as financial, $FP$ denotes variables incorrectly identified as financial, $FN$ indicates missed financial variables, and $TN$ denotes correctly identified non-financial variables.
 In this evaluation, we use various network structures and edge combinations.
 As shown in TABLE \ref{tab:net}, the module using a GCN+GAT structured network, along with all six types of edges described in Section \ref{subsec:financial_var}, achieves the highest Accuracy (98.64\%) and F1 score (98.42\%).
 These results not only demonstrate the effectiveness of our module in recognizing financial variables but also explain our choice of network structure and edge combinations.